ckools/MarkupLabel/README.markdown

 For the long way, see "How do I add custom styles?"

 ### How do I add custom styles?

+(TODO This section is out of date and is about to change massively).

     // Here's the markup we want to put into our.
 Note the custom <username> tag NSString *theMarkup = [NSString stringWithFormat:@"<username>%@</username> %@", theUsername, theBody];